Nearly 100 guinea pigs arrive at local animal shelters

 "I've never seen guinea pigs in this quantity before," said Tracy Bahrakis of the Seattle Animal Shelter.
 "They're able to reproduce really young.
 If we don't separate them by gender when they're young, we end up with 250, evidently."

-On Tuesday afternoon, volunteers from Tacoma-Pierce County and the Motley Zoo each collected a dozen or so creatures for adoptions at their facilities.
+On Tuesday afternoon, volunteers from Pierce County and the Motley Zoo each collected a dozen or so animals for adoptions at their facilities.

 Humane societies in Whatcom County and Everett are also taking some guinea pigs, hoping to find homes for as many as possible.